ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {: #fig-key-problem title="Example Rejection of Key Configuration"}

 As this response cannot be encrypted, it might not reach the client.
-A client cannot rely on the Oblivious Gateway Resource using this problem type.
+A client cannot rely on the oblivious gateway resource using this problem type.
 A client might also be configured to disregard responses that are not encapsulated on the basis that they might be subject to observation or modification by an Oblivious Relay Resource.
 A client might manage the risk of an outdated key configuration